 When the “Target file already exists” dialog box pops up, select “Overwrite”, tick “Always use this action” and “Apply to current queue only”, and click OK.

 Note: Do not worry about losing your wp-config file and the data in wp-content.
 For wp-config, the new version doesn’t come with this file.
 Instead, it comes with wp-config-sample, so nothing gets overwritten.
 For wp-content folder, the content you have in there will remain as is.

-When the upload completes, your site has been updated.
+When the upload completes, your WordPress has been manually updated.

 WordPress Database Update